Emotional Suffering is Due to Lingering Attachments to Unresolved Negative Emotions

 We’re highly reluctant to see our emotional attachments and our participation in our suffering.
 Our psychological defenses shield us from this inner truth.
 Blaming others is a common defense.
 We convince ourselves that others or difficult circumstances are to blame for our unhappiness.
 We say to ourselves, for instance, “Their behavior (or attitude) is causing me to feel this way (offended, angry, depressed, etc.).”

 Sometimes, instead of blaming others for our problems and unhappiness, we blame conditions or circumstances in our life.
 We might say to ourselves, “Work is too hard, and I don’t get paid enough.”
-Or we think, “I would be happy if only I was better looking and had a great body and personality.”
+Or, we think, “I would be happy if only I was better looking and had a great body and personality.”

 Your inner choice to suffer in this way is caused by an emotional attachment to rejection, which includes self-rejection.
 You likely have a history of feeling rejected that goes back to your childhood.